gugu91/owin-test-server/README.md

-WebApiOwinInMemoryTestingExample
+OwinTestServer
 ================================

-Reference example for in mem web api tests
+Example to set up owin and catsle windsor to run in memory tests